aspnet/MicrosoftConfigurationBuilders/docs/KeyValueConfigBuilders.md

 (If you need to share a secrets.json file with Core projects, you could consider using the `SimpleJsonConfigBuilder` below... but as with this builder, the json format for Core secrets is technically an implementation detail subject to change as well.)

-There are three additional configuration attributes for this config builder:
+There are two additional configuration attributes for this config builder:
   * `userSecretsId` - This is the preferred method for identifying an xml secrets file.
 It works similar to .Net Core, which uses a 'UserSecretsId' project property to store this identifier.
 (The string does not have to be a Guid.
 Just unique.
 The VS "Manage User Secrets" experience produces a Guid.)
 With this attribute, the `UserSecretsConfigBuilder` will look in a well-known local location (%APPDATA%\Microsoft\UserSecrets\\&lt;userSecretsId&gt;\secrets.xml in